Will-Java-FS/Team5-Project1-SarahAnatoli-StephenBecker-BolaGhaly-MichaelNugent/README.md

 ## API Demonstration
 After you clone this repository, visit our
 [Postman Public Workspace](https://www.postman.com/nugentmichael/workspace/team-5-project-1-calorie-tracker-app)
-to view a presassembled list of requests and easily try a few.
+to view a pre-assembled list of requests and easily try a few.
-Make sure you're on the desktop application version or use the Desktop agent as the browser version alone will not query a localhost domain.
+Make sure you're on the desktop application version or use their Desktop agent as the browser version alone will not query a localhost domain.